Leave your camera off at stand-ups

 6 min read

 The COVID-19 pandemic has seen more and more of us change our workplace from the office to our homes.
-Whether a personal choice or a company-wide rule, this change has been radical — for both employees and managers.
+Whether a personal choice or a company-wide rule, this adjustment has been radical — for both employees and managers.

 But, life goes on — and the search for making the home office more productive and pleasant began.